tedpearson/ova2qcow2/README.md

 Just a simple bash script to convert .vmdk image files inside a .ova file into .qcow image files suitable for use with UTM or QEMU.

+Thanks to the folks in this discussion for explaining how to do this: https://github.com/utmapp/UTM/discussions/2521

 ## How to run a .ova VM in [UTM]

 - Convert the .ova to .qcow images: `ova2qcow2.sh file.ova`